 Learn about the history of the Russian Formula 1 Grand Prix, which has been held at the Sochi Autodrom every year since 2014.

-It’s hard to believe that the upcoming Russian Grand Prix will be the seventh running of the event in the seaside city of Sochi, The race somehow still feels new still, even though it was over 30 years in the planning.
+It’s hard to believe that the upcoming Russian Grand Prix will be the eighth running of the event in the seaside city of Sochi, The race somehow still feels new still, even though it was over 30 years in the planning.
 Bernie Ecclestone had talks with Soviet leader Brezhnev about bringing F1 to the Russian capital after the 1980 Summer Olympics in Moscow.
 It would take another Russian Olympics – this time of the winter variety – to make the race a reality at the purpose-built Sochi Autodrom on October 12, 2014.
 The first race was held just eight months after Sochi staged the Winter Olympics and in the same Olympic Park precinct that hosted the indoor sports and opening/closing ceremonies.

-- Mercedes has won all six Russian Grands Prix to date.
-Lewis Hamilton has four wins, whilst Valtteri Bottas and Nico Rosberg have each won once.
+- Mercedes has won all seven Russian Grands Prix to date.
+Lewis Hamilton has four wins, whilst Valtteri Bottas has won twice and Nico Rosberg took one win.

 - At 5.848km long, the Sochi circuit is the fourth longest on the current F1 calendar behind Spa Francorchamps, Baku and Silverstone.
 Around 30% of the circuit is used as public roads when racing is not taking place.

 - Sochi is one of eight cities to have hosted the Olympics and a Formula 1 Grand Prix; the others are Melbourne, Montreal, Barcelona and Mexico City (all current F1 cities), plus historic venues in Berlin (AVUS), Los Angeles (Long Beach), and Rio de Janeiro (Jacarepaqua).